Jack Black Challenges Chris Hemsworth To A Rock Battle Over ‘Immigrant Song’

 While Jack Black has issued his challenge for a rock battle involving “Immigrant Song,” he is not waiting around for Chris Hemsworth or Taika Waititi.
 Instead, the actor enlisted some of his co-stars from his newest movie, The House with a Clock in its Walls, to help him with his challenge.
 In a second video posted to his Instagram account, Black shared his direct challenge to the Thor: Ragnarok group.
 The video itself is mostly done in slow motion and is a tribute to the song at the center of this challenge.

-Now Jack Black and the fans are just waiting to see if Chris Hemsworth and Taika Waititi will respond to the challenge over “Immigrant Song.”
-Whether the challenge was just a chance to post this video from the set of his new movie, or even just a fun way to bring more attention to the humor present in Thor: Ragnarok, it remains to be seen if the Thor cast will take on Black’s rock battle challenge.
+Now, Jack Black and the fans are just waiting to see if Chris Hemsworth and Taika Waititi will respond to the challenge over “Immigrant Song.”
+Whether the challenge was just a chance to post this video from the set of his new movie, or even just a fun way to bring more attention to the humor present in Thor: Ragnarok, it remains to be seen if the Thor cast will take Black’s rock battle challenge.

 [Featured Image by Leon Bennett/Getty Images]